MarleyLobao/UVM_RAL/README.md

 ## Project Description

-This repository organizes the ChipVerify website code so that it is executable in a verification environment that uses the Register Abstraction Layer (RAL).
+This repository organizes the ChipVerify website code so that it is executable in a verification environment that uses the Register Abstraction Layer (RAL), as well as adding new features to the testbench.

 [UVM Register Model Example source code from ChipVerify](https://www.chipverify.com/uvm/uvm-register-model-example)